Raise capital, update investors and engage your team from a single platform. Try Visible free for 14 days.

 Step 5: Due Diligence

 After a pitch, if an investor decides they want to move forward with an investment they will begin due diligence.
 You can expect an investor to audit your financials, survey your employees and customers, and deeper study the market.
 Great VCs will offer a checklist to help set expectations during the due diligence process.
+Over the course of due diligence, you will likely need to share a data room.
+Learn more about how you can build a data room with Visible below:

 Step 6: The Term Sheet